Ralph Sampson: Houston Rockets (1983–1987)

 The next season Houston won the Midwest Division with a 51–31 record.
+Sampson experienced his first scare with injury during a game on March 24, 1986, when an attempt to grab a rebound against the Boston Celtics saw him land awkwardly with his head driven into the court.
+He had a severely bruised back and missed three games; team president Ray Patterson later contended that Sampson was never quite the same after that injury.
+In total, he averaged 18.9 points with 11.1 rebounds and 3.6 assists in 79 total games that season.
 In the playoffs, the Rockets swept the Sacramento Kings, but faced a stiffer challenge against Alex English and the Denver Nuggets in the Conference Semi-Finals, eventually winning the series 4–2, with the sixth and deciding game going to double overtime.
 Against the defending champion Lakers in the Conference Finals, the Rockets were ready to knock off their rivals who had the best of them during the season.
 The Rockets lost game 1, but the Rockets fought back, winning four straight to take the series four games to one.
-In-Game 5 of that series, Sampson provided one of the most memorable moments in NBA Playoff history.
-With the score tied at 112, Olajuwon having earlier been ejected, and with only one second remaining on the clock, Sampson took an inbounds pass and launched a twisting turnaround jumper that sailed through the hoop at the buzzer, giving the Rockets a 114–112 victory and a shocking series upset.
+In Game 5 of that series, Sampson provided one of the most memorable moments in NBA Playoff history.
+With the score tied at 112, Olajuwon having earlier been ejected, and with only one second remaining on the clock, Sampson took an inbounds pass and launched a twisting turnaround jumper that bounced twice, and went through the hoop at the buzzer, giving the Rockets a 114–112 victory and a shocking series upset.